Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 Me: No.

-Sue: So the Doctor has met this bloke before?
-When was that then?
+Sue: So has the Doctor met this bloke before?
+When was that, then?

-Sue: It’s not exactly Tron, is it?
+Sue: It isn’t exactly Tron, is it?

-While the Doctor is pitted against the Trilogic Game (which sounds impressive but looks like a clunky iPhone app), Steven and Dodo are pitted against a couple of clowns.
-One of them is Carmen Silvera, aka Renee’s wife from Allo!
-Allo!, but she’s so heavily disguised Sue will never twig; Carmen’s voice is so high, you’d be mistaken for thinking she was trying to avoid being recognised on purpose.
+While the Doctor is pitted against the deadly Trilogic Game (which sounds impressive but looks like a clunky iPhone app), Steven and Dodo are bothered by some clowns.
+One of them is played by Carmen Silvera, aka Renee’s wife from ‘Allo!
+‘Allo!, but Sue doesn’t recognise her under her heavy disguise, and Carmen’s voice is so high, you’d be mistaken for thinking she was trying to avoid being identified on purpose.

 Sue: It’s funny you should say that – this story reminds me of Batman a lot.

-Me: Holy Marconi with pepper jack, Susan!
+Me: Holy macaroni with pepper jack, Susan!

 Sue: Is the Toymaker an omnipotent Jeff Probst?